verbsteam/specs/client-incentives-spec.md

 Several new data points will saved in the _Proposal_ struct:

 1. _createdClientId_: the clientId which facilitated _propose _/ _proposeBySigs_
-2. \_votesPerClientId: \_a mapping which will hold the number of votes cast by each client on a specific proposal
+2. _votesPerClientId_: a mapping which will hold the number of votes cast by each client on a specific proposal
 3. _createdTimestamp_: timestamp of the block in which the proposal was created

 ##### Gas cost differences